 How To Maintain an Optimum Humidity Level:

-A hygrometer is a small instrument with a display that shows what the relative humidity level is in the room where it is located.
+is a small instrument with a display that shows what the relative humidity level is in the room where it is located.
 Inexpensive and user-friendly, this little gadget can help you to monitor the air so you can adjust your humidity level when required, by either adding a humidifier or dehumidifier to your home.

 Air conditioners also help in controlling moisture levels in your home, and some portable humidifiers are designed with adjustable built-in monitors that activate the unit when levels are too low, or turn it off when levels are too high.